Managing Asthma in School: A Guide for Parents

 It’s important for schools to be aware that cleaning products can trigger asthma due to its odor and chemical contents.
 Be aware of what the school uses to clean floors and surfaces.

 Questions & Answers on Asthma at School (Q&A)

-The following is a list of questions we often get from students, parents, and families.
+The following is a list of questions we often get from schools, parents, and school nurses.

 What are the most common triggers for asthma attacks in school?

 The Environmental Protection Agency identifies the most common asthma triggers at school as: